CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 The Feature-Based Molecular Networking (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
 The tools supported are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-OpenMS.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), and [XCMS](featurebasedmolecularnetworking-with-XCMS3.md).

-The main documentation for FBMN [can be accessed here:](featurebasedmolecularnetworking.md)
+The main documentation for FBMN [can be accessed here](featurebasedmolecularnetworking.md).

-Below we are describing how to use MetaboScape with the FBMN workflow on GNPS.
+We describe below how to use MetaboScape with the FBMN workflow on GNPS.

 ## Using MetaboScape and the Feature-Based Molecular Networking